POLDER-Crew/Federated-Search-Documentation/README.md

 # Federated-Search-Documentation
-More detailed documentation for https://github.com/nein09/polder-federated-search
+More detailed documentation for the [POLDER Federated Search web app] (https://github.com/nein09/polder-federated-search)

 # Development and building
 This documentation is built using [`jupyter-book`](https://jupyterbook.org).
 To build it as an HTML site and /or PDF: